amirongit/notecode/elasticsearchInAction.md

     ```
 - client side
     - "refresh" query param is used with one of three values
-        - "false": tells the engine not to force the refresh operation; the default option
+        - "false": tells the engine not to force the refresh operation (default)
         - "true": forces the engine to do a refresh operation
         - "wait_for": blocks the request & returns after a refresh operation happens
 - buffered documents may be lost in the case of server breakdown before a successfull refresh operation